Dr. Gary Tanchak, D.C.

 What Massage Guns Do To Help For Upper Back Pain

-Massage guns have been proven to reduce muscle strain and overall muscle fatigue.
-They are fantastic to use after a heavy workout to get your body relaxed and get the muscles to heal faster.
+Percussive massagers have been proven to reduce muscle strain and overall muscle fatigue.
+They are fantastic to use after a heavy workout to relax your body and the muscles to heal faster.

 For those who experience upper back pain as a result of a herniated disk or traumatic injury, using massage guns and proper muscle exercises can help with recovery or rehabilitation.